andrew/ultimate-awesome/README.md

 - [prompt-engineers-atlas](https://github.com/yellow-footed-honeyguide/prompt-engineers-atlas) - A Collection of useful Prompt-Engineering Technics & Resources.
 - [awesome-aiml-blog](https://github.com/youngmki/awesome-aiml-blog) - These are excerpts from various blog posts related to AI & ML that deal with important research and business cases.
 - [awesome-suno](https://github.com/zizwar/awesome-suno) - A curated list of awesome open-source AI projects related to the Suno Ai project.
+- [awesome-saito](https://github.com/0xluminous/awesome-saito) - Saito — A new layer 1 scaleable blockchain with a novel consensus algorithm.
 - [Awesome-Modular-Blockchain](https://github.com/0xyicheng/Awesome-Modular-Blockchain) - 📃   List of articles and materials about Modular Blockchain.
 - [awesome-besu](https://github.com/41north/awesome-besu) - Curating the best Besu plugins and resources.
+- [awesome-captioning-evaluation](https://github.com/aimagelab/awesome-captioning-evaluation) - [IJCAI 2025] Image Captioning Evaluation in the Age of Multimodal LLMs: Challenges and Future Perspectives.
 - [awesome-tsung](https://github.com/aliesbelik/awesome-tsung) - A collection of resources covering all aspects of Tsung usage for load testing.
 - [awesome-multimodal-dialogue](https://github.com/Aman-4-Real/awesome-multimodal-dialogue) - Paper, dataset and code list for multimodal dialogue.
 - [awesome-swift-charts](https://github.com/artemnovichkov/awesome-swift-charts) - A hand-curated list of Swift Charts resources.
 Feel free to contribute!.